inspircd/docs/docs/3/modules/regex_glob.md

 ### Description

-This module provides a regular expression engine which uses the built-in glob matching system.
+This module provides the `glob` regular expression engine which uses the built-in glob matching system.

 ### Configuration